MuhammadAftabAslam/Canvas-Whiteboard/README.md

  Install ionic globally using npm
     npm install -g cordova ionic

+If you want to run android emulator

   Install android SDK manager

   Install all dependent APIs

   Install ADB globally

  Create Virtual device for emulator using ADB

  Below are the commands for initializing ionic project.

- These are commands must use with sudo
+ These are commands must use without sudo

  Run application on emulator :
     ionic emulate android